david-love121/IdentityServer4-And-Clients-Public/README.md

 ### IDSEmpty
 This is the actual login server.
 Both ExampleClient and IDS4LoginEndpoint use this for signin.
 This is setup to take two arguments, returnUrl for sign in and returnUrl for signout.
 So to run this, you will want to call something like "dotnet run https://example.com/Main https://example.com" going to signout-oidc is unecessary after signout, as all the login cookies are cleared manually.
 I found this method results in less redirects and traffic.

+**This project was selected to win a Congressional App Challenge award in November of 2020**